Toastation/Stretch-a-ball/README.md

 # Installation
 1. Download the Leap Motion V4 SDK here : https://developer.leapmotion.com/setup/desktop

+### Package folder
-2. Download the StretchABall package or clone the project.
+2. Download the Unity Core assets and the Leap Motion Interaction Engine here : https://developer.leapmotion.com/unity#5436356
-3. In Unity Hub, select "import a project" if you have cloned the project
+3. In Unity Hub, start a new project
+4. Import them with Assets->Import Package->Custom Package...
+5. Click on Window->Package Manager
+6. In the new windows click on + (at the top right)->Add package from disk...
+7. Select the package.json file from the package folder
+8. Select Stretch-a-ball in the list
+9. Import the sample
+10. Open the scene in the sample
+11. Choose your CSV file in the gameObject ScatterPlot
+12. Play the scene

+### StretchABall package Unity
+2. Download the StretchABall package
-3. In Unity Hub, start a new project and use Assets->Import Package->Custom Package... if you have the StretchABall package
+3. In Unity Hub, start a new project and use Assets->Import Package->Custom Package...
 4. Choose your CSV file in the gameObject ScatterPlot
 5. Play the scene